sudosree/system-design-study/Chat System (e.g - Whatsapp, Facebook Messenger).md

 ### Functional Requirements
-- What kind of chat messages are we going to support ?
+- What kind of chat app shall we design ?
 	- one on one and group based chat
 	- Max no. of people in group based chat - 200
 - Multiple device support - both web and mobile based